Optimization of RIS-aided SISO Systems Based on a Mutually Coupled Loaded Wire Dipole Model

 \section{Simulation Results}

-In this section, we present numerical results to demonstrate the performance of the proposed optimization method.
-As a benchmark, we consider the optimization algorithm introduced in \cite{qian2021mutual}, which also optimizes the signal power at the receive antenna, but uses the following approximated end-to-end transfer function
+Wee present numerical results to demonstrate the performance of the proposed optimization method.
+As a benchmark, we consider the optimization algorithm introduced in \cite{qian2021mutual}, which optimizes the signal power at the receive antenna, but uses the following approximated end-to-end transfer function:

 where $\mathcal{Y}_{0}=z_{\text{L}}(z_{\text{L}}+z_{\text{RR}})^{-1}(z_{\text{G}}+z_{\text{TT}})^{-1}$.
 In each iteration, the benchmark algorithm updates the RIS impedances as $\mathbf{\mathbf{z}}_{\mathrm{RIS}}^{(n+1)}=\mathbf{\mathbf{z}}_{\mathrm{RIS}}^{(n)}+j\delta\sin(\boldsymbol{\theta})$, where $\delta=\mathfrak{R}(\mathbf{Z}_{\text{SS}}(1,1))/M$ and $\boldsymbol{\theta}$ is calculated according to \cite[Eq.
 (24)]{qian2021mutual}.
 First, we present the obtained objective values for the proposed and benchmark algorithms.
 Next, we compare the computational complexities and the execution times of the two algorithms.
 Finally, we analyze the trade-off between the inter-distance among the RIS elements and the number of RIS elements.